 SNTP (Simple Network Time Protocol) is a protocol able to synchronize the time on your system to the clock on the Internet.
-It will synchronize your computer system time with a server
+It will synchronize your computer system time with a server that has already been synchronized by a source such as a radio, satellite receiver or modem.

 Label Description SNTP Client Enables or disables SNTP function to retrieve the time from a SNTP server.
 UTC Time zone Selects the time zone for the switch according to its location SNTP Sever Address Enters the SNTP server IP address which you would like to use for time synchronization.
 Daylight Saving Time Enables or disables daylight saving time function.
 When it is enabled, you need to configure the daylight saving time period.
-Daylight Saving Period Configures the beginning and ending time for the daylight saving option.
+Daylight Saving Configures the beginning and ending time for the daylight saving Period option.
 The values will vary each year.
-Daylight Saving Offset Configures the offset time.
-Apply Click to apply the changes
+Daylight Saving Configures the offset time.
+Offset Apply Click to apply the changes